 From time to time, cholera and rabies jabs are also recommended, so it is always best to check the latest information about vaccinations for Egypt.

-As well as needing immunisations to visit this country, you may also require a travel visa.
-To find out if you’re eligible and how to get yours, visit our dedicated page here.
+As well as needing immunisations to visit this country, you may also require an Egyptian travel visa.
+To find out if you’re eligible and how to get yours, visit our dedicated page.

 All About Vaccinations to Travel to Egypt

 Finding out about the immunisation jabs for Egyptian travel is straightforward, so it is better to be safe than sorry.
 Always check out the list of official recommendations, and make sure you do them in advance of travel; a few weeks should do.

 Some people have allergic reactions to certain vaccinations, and you do not want to be travelling if you do not feel well.
 Some of the common illnesses are stomach bugs, diarrhea and sickness, so it is wise to take medications to treat these from home.

 What Injections for Egypt Do You Need to Travel There?

 Mainly the ones listed above, although other injections for Egypt may include polio and diphtheria.
 As these are waterborne, there is a possibility of contracting them through tap water, swimming in polluted areas and even eating salads that have not been washed in clean water.
 So take sensible precautions!